Vermont in October: Where to Go, What to Do, and When to Visit

 Cold Hollow Cider Mill: Not far from Stowe, in the town of Waterbury, you’ll find the best cider donuts, plus hard and soft cider in a gorgeous setting.
 You can take a tour and learn how both types of cider are made.
 Do not miss your chance to indulge.

-Ben & Jerry’s Factory: And while we’re on the topic of indulging, be sure to tour the famous Bean & Jerry’s Ice Cream Factory and dig into some free samples.
+Ben & Jerry’s Factory: And while we’re on the topic of indulging, be sure to tour the famous Ben & Jerry’s Ice Cream Factory and dig into some free samples.
 Be sure to visit the Flavor Graveyard, where you can pay homage to your long-lost ice-cream loves.

 Read Next: 18 Delightful Things to Do in Stowe, Vermont